SSSD/sssd.io/src/contrib/architecture.rst

 Backends
     The goal of the backend is to keep the cache up to date.
-To do so, it talks to the remove server, requests required data and then stores the data in the cache.
+To do so, it talks to the remote server, requests required data and then stores the data in the cache.
 There are multiple mechanisms that keeps the cache valid and consistent, some of them are triggered by a user request (e.g. user authentication) and some of them happens automatically on the background.

     Each backend represents one SSSD domain that is configured in the ``[domain/$name]`` section of the SSSD configuration and it is started as its own instance of ``sssd_be`` process.
-It consist from modules called the *data providers* that implements specific functionality such as:
+It consist of modules called the *data providers* that implements specific functionality such as:

     * id provider: identity of users, groups, services, ...